Hugs in the workplace

 Ari from the HBO TV Series Entourage uses the line he made a classic “Lets hug it out Bitch” to make the transition from a serious moment to a lighthearted one.
 The line is implemented after putting Eric or Turtle down with an insulting remark about their lack of style, lack of height, or lack of women and then followed up with a smooth transitional “making up” hug.
 This is Probably not appropriate in at work setting, considering Ari – although the epitome of a corporate hustler and a personal hero, is the poster boy for a HWE aka Hostile Work Environment.

 I was recommended to interview for an HR position and was going to be interviewed by someone who I had no personal connection or history with.
 I was introduced to the hiring exec and we greeted each other with a formal business handshake.
-An attractive blond, and very outgoing employee literally ran up and shouted “HRNastyyyyyy” and gave me a big hug right in front of the C level hiring exec.
+An extremely attractive blond, and very outgoing employee literally ran up and shouted “HRNastyyyyyy” and gave me a big hug right in front of the C level hiring exec.
 For me, it was pretty awkward, but the exec played it cool and immediately said. . . wow, it is going to be very hard to decline anyone that can build relationships like that in this company.
 The attractive and outgoing colleague bestowed on me instant cred that can not be bought.
 If you fit the above description (blond, hot and outgoing), then this is perfectly acceptable with me in the workplace.
 When I say perfectly acceptable with “me”, it is assumed I am the one receiving the hug, because I am going to gain the credibility.
-The loop-hole in this example was that I wasn’t technically working at this company yet, I was in the interview stage.
-A job offer was graciously accepted and future hugs in the workplace unfortunately stopped.
+The loop-hole in this example which made the hug OK, I was still in the interview stage.
+I wasn’t a hired employee yet.
+A job offer was graciously accepted and squishy hugs in the workplace unfortunately stopped.

 This hug takes place when a person that is saving a life moves behind the choking person and hugs them from behind in an attempt to dislodge the day old donut that was scavenged from the marketing department.
 This hug is perfectly acceptable in any corporate environment as long as the one getting hugged is truly on the verge of tapping out.